Anastasia-Labs/payment-subscription/docs/catalyst/milestone-completion.typ

 service providers and subscribers, offering a secure and user-friendly solution for managing subscription-based services on the Cardano blockchain.

-All documentation, including detailed test cases and explanations, is available in our GitHub repository: https://github.com/Anastasia-Labs/plug-n-play-contracts
+All documentation, including detailed test cases and explanations, is available in our #git-link